HUNTING ACT 2004 PROSECUTIONS OF ORGANISED HUNT MEMBERS

 - 4 persons have been charged twice, one three times.

-- 35 persons [including Heythrop FH as body corporate] of the 80 charged [44%], were convicted or accepted police cautions, of a total of 46 HA offences.
+- 35 persons [including Heythrop FH as body corporate] of the 87 charged [40.2%], were convicted or accepted police cautions, of a total of 46 proven HA offences.

 - 19 people charged were acquitted of ALL their HA charges after trial/appeal.

-Just over half of all the cases have been brought by the main prosecuting authority, the CPS, and they have lost or dropped 65% of them.
+Under half of all the cases have been brought [or referred to by police] by the main prosecuting authority, the CPS, and they have lost or dropped 68% of them.
 Given how very reluctant the CPS has proved to bring Hunting Act cases at all, this is an indication of how very difficult the extremely high evidential bar set by the Hunting Act is to successfully surmount.
-The League Against Cruel Sports used to prosecute their own cases, with somewhat more success, but now passes them to the CPS, though it did entrust one to the RSPCA, which failed.
+The League Against Cruel Sports sometimes prosecute their own cases, with somewhat more success, but usually passes them to the CPS, though it did entrust one to the RSPCA, which failed.

 The great majority of cases have relied on evidence from hunt monitors, but only a very small proportion of those reported by them, with video evidence, have resulted in prosecutions, even though monitors understand that their evidence needs to be very robust to make it even worth reporting.
 Their experience is that to obtain evidence sufficient to convict, even when hunting is conducted pretty blatantly in front of them, is extraordinarily difficult, partly because what the Hunting Act allows Hunts to do looks, at least to those not steeped in the ways of their practices, so like the actual hunting of live quarry that it is very hard to convince police, prosecutors or courts that this is precisely what they are doing.
 And it is very easy for Hunts to trot out seemingly feasible, and by now well-rehearsed, excuses.
 See 'Reform not repeal' for an explanation of why this is so and the manifold ways Hunts have found to evade prosecution or conviction whilst continuing to hunt wild mammals.